Multidimensional Scaling for Big Data: Simulation study

-\begin{itemize} \item The quality of the results is measured by the following statistics: \begin{itemize} \item Correlation between the dominant directions of the data and the corresponding dimensions provided by the algorithms.
-Note that any rotation of an MDS configurations $\mathbf{X}$ leads to another equally valid configuration.
-Therefore, before computing the correlations between the first $h$ columns of $\mathcal{X}$, which we denote by $\mathbf{\mathcal{X}^h}$, and those of $\mathbf{X}$, we must be sure that both matrices are {\em correctly aligned}, in the sense that we are using the rotation of $\mathbf{X}$ that best fit the columns of $\mathcal{X}$.
-A Procrustes transformation is done to achieve this alignment. \item {\em bias} and {\em Mean Squared Error} (MSE) of the eigenvalues $\bar{\lambda}_i$, $i=1,\ldots,h$, as estimators of the variance of the first $h$ columns of $\mathbf{X}$ (namely, $15$). \end{itemize} \item The computational efficiency is measured by the average elapsed time to get the MDS configurations over the $100$ replications of each scenario. \end{itemize}
+\begin{itemize} \item The quality of the results {was} measured by the following statistics: \begin{itemize} \item Correlation between the dominant directions of the data and the corresponding dimensions provided by the algorithms.
+Note that any rotation of an MDS configuration $\mathbf{X}$ {would have led} to another equally valid configuration.
+Therefore, before computing the correlations between the first $h$ columns of $\mathcal{Y}$, which we denote by $\mathbf{\mathcal{Y}^h}$, and those of $\mathbf{X}$, we {had to} be sure that both matrices were {\em correctly aligned}, in the sense that we {were} using the rotation of $\mathbf{X}$ that best {fitted} the columns of $\mathcal{Y}$.
+A Procrustes transformation {was} done to achieve this alignment. \\ It is worth mentioning that alternative quality measurements are defined directly comparing distances between the original data and those computed from the obtained configurations (see, for instance, Chapter 11 in \citeNP{BorgGroenen2005}).
+Nevertheless, when the sample size is moderate or large, it is not possible to compute all the distances between individuals.
+So it is impossible to use distances to compare solutions. \item {\em Bias} and {\em Root Mean Squared Error} (RMSE) of the eigenvalues $\bar{\lambda}_i$, $i=1,\ldots,h$, as estimators of the variance of the first $h$ columns of $\mathbf{X}$ (namely, $15$). \end{itemize} \item The computational efficiency {was} measured by the average time to get the MDS configurations over the $100$ replications of each scenario.
+Specifically, we measured the elapsed time between start and finish of each algorithm. \end{itemize}

-The three algorithms require to specify a value for $\ell$ parameter.
-In Section \ref{sect:l_election} the choice of this parameter has been discussed.
-The values used in simulation are $\ell=400$ for divide-and-conquer MDS, and $\ell=1,000$ for the other algorithms.
+The six algorithms require to specify a value for $\ell$ parameter.
+Section \ref{sect:l_election} below, entirely devoted to the choice of $\ell$, justifies the following values: